SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingPlansScalingPlanApplicationSource.md

----
-layout: glossary
-title: Add-VSAutoScalingPlansScalingPlanApplicationSource
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAutoScalingPlansScalingPlanApplicationSource

 ## SYNOPSIS
-Adds an AWS::AutoScalingPlans::ScalingPlan.ApplicationSource resource property to the template
+Adds an AWS::AutoScalingPlans::ScalingPlan.ApplicationSource resource property to the template.
+ApplicationSource is a property of ScalingPlan: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-autoscalingplans-scalingplan.html that specifies the application source to use with AWS Auto Scaling.
+You can create one scaling plan per application source.

 ## SYNTAX